frankhart2018/typy/Doc/reference/expressions.rst

    Returns an awaitable which when run starts to execute the asynchronous generator or resumes it at the last executed yield expression.
 When an asynchronous generator function is resumed with an :meth:`~agen.__anext__` method, the current yield expression always evaluates to :const:`None` in the returned awaitable, which when run will continue to the next yield expression.
-The value of the :token:`~python-grammar:expression_list` of the yield expression is the value of the :exc:`StopIteration` exception raised by the completing coroutine.
+The value of the :token:`expression_list` of the yield expression is the value of the :exc:`StopIteration` exception raised by the completing coroutine.
 If the asynchronous generator exits without yielding another value, the awaitable instead raises a :exc:`StopAsyncIteration` exception, signalling that the asynchronous